-As of December 31, 2019, our liability to participants of the deferred compensation plans was \$298 million and is recorded in other long-term liabilities on our Consolidated Balance Sheets.
+As of December 31, 2020, our liability to participants of the deferred compensation plans was \$350 million and is recorded in other long-term liabilities on our Consolidated Balance Sheets.
 This amount reflects the accumulated participant deferrals and earnings thereon as of that date.
-As of December 31, 2019, we held \$272 million in mutual funds related to these plans that are recorded in long-term investments on our Consolidated Balance Sheets, and serve as an economic hedge against changes in fair values of our other deferred compensation liabilities.
-We record changes in the fair value of the liability and the related investment in SG&A as discussed in Note 6.
+We utilize total return swaps and investments in mutual funds that serve as economic hedges of our exposure to changes in the fair value of these liabilities.
+We record changes in the fair value of the liability and the related total return swaps and mutual funds in SG&A, as discussed in Note 6.
+As of December 31, 2020, we held \$18 million in mutual funds related to these plans that are recorded in long-term investments on our Consolidated Balance Sheets.